Hello, I'm Ryuta Hamamoto from TIMEWELL.

 A Quick Look Back at Postwar Japan's Arms Export Rules

-To understand the Three Principles on Transfer of Defense Equipment, you need to start with its predecessor — the Three Principles on Arms Exports.
+To understand the Three Principles on Defense Equipment Transfer, you need to start with its predecessor, the Three Principles on Arms Exports.

 In the years immediately after World War II, Japan was prohibited from manufacturing weapons at all.
 Then in 1950, when the Korean War began, production of ammunition and other items resumed to fill U.S. military orders.
-Records show that in the 1950s and 60s, Japan exported artillery shells and small arms ammunition to countries in Southeast Asia.
-It may come as a surprise, but postwar Japan did have a history of arms exports.
+Records show that in the 1950s and 60s, Japan exported artillery shells and small-arms ammunition to countries in Southeast Asia.
+It may come as a surprise, but postwar Japan does have a history of arms exports.

 The turning point came in 1967.
 Prime Minister Eisaku Sato announced in the Diet that Japan would prohibit weapons exports to communist-bloc countries, nations subject to UN Security Council arms embargoes, and countries party to international armed conflicts.
 This was the beginning of the Three Principles on Arms Exports.

-It was on this trajectory that the Abe Cabinet conducted a full review of the Three Principles on Arms Exports in 2014, establishing the new Three Principles on Transfer of Defense Equipment.
+It was on this trajectory that the Abe Cabinet conducted a full review of the Three Principles on Arms Exports in 2014, establishing the new Three Principles on Defense Equipment Transfer.

-Reading the Three Principles on Transfer of Defense Equipment
+Reading the Three Principles on Defense Equipment Transfer

 As the name suggests, this framework rests on three pillars.